shleen/aides-memoire/UX.md

 It's not uncommon to hear people preach about the usefulness of images.
 Today, we uncover the basis of that stance.

 #### The benefits of Images
 - Images can convey much more **information** than text can.
 Actually, **6** times more information.
-Additionally, people have better recall for images (as compared to it's plain text counterpart).
 Follow these few tips for Maximum Effectiveness!
   1. Avoid using similar images (this basically counteracts all the benefits of using images)
   1. Use images with consistent style/ subject
   1. Strive to use unique, memorable images